nimeshkverma/mongo_schema/README.md

 # mongoschema
 **MongoDB schema information in Python**

-**mongoschema** is a library written in Python to provide concise statistical description of the schema of a collection in MongoDB
+**mongoschema** is a library written in Python to provide concise description of the schema of a collection in MongoDB